stubbles/stubbles-date/README.md

 stubbles/date
 =============

-Handling dates and date spans in a immutable way, using a beautiful API.
+Handling dates and date spans in a immutable way, using a nice API.

 Build status